GraphicsBlast

 }

-These variable names are by convention prefixed with a "u" to indicate that they're uniforms.
+These variable names are by convention prefixed with a "u" to make it clear they're uniforms.

-The nice thing about transformation matrices is that to actually modify the position of the vertex by these, we simply need to multiply them together.
-This is something that these shaders programs are highly optimised for.
+The nice thing about transformation matrices is that to actually modify the position of a vertex by these, we simply need to multiply them together.
+And matrix multiplication is something that these shaders programs are highly optimised for.
+So all we need to do to transform the vertex coordinate from model space to world, camera, and then position it on our window is just multiply it by the various matrices.

-This point is then multiplied by the model matrix, resulting in the vertex now being in world space.
-If we think about what shape the result of that matrix multiplication would be, we can see that it would be a 4x1 matrix, or simply another vec4.
+This point is then multiplied by the model matrix, uMMatrix, resulting in the vertex now being in world space.
+If we think about what shape the result of that matrix multiplication would be, we can see that it would be a 4x1 matrix, or simply another vec4, a position.
+The result of the multiplication gives us another coordinate as the result.

-The result is then multiplied by the view matrix to make it relative to the camera, or in camera space.
+The result is then multiplied by uVMatrix, our view matrix, to move it into camera space, making it relative to our camera.

 Conclusion

 Great, so now we have a virtual world set up!
-We can now define models in their own coordinate system and then position them within our world.
-We can then define a camera position in that world and transform everything it would see to our window.
+We can now define models in their own coordinate system, and then position them within that world.
+We can then define a camera position in that world, and then transform everything the camera should be able to see onto our window.